 Yes.
 Fairfax was rated Good by Ofsted in May 2024, with Outstanding ratings for Leadership and Management and Personal Development.
 It is a popular, oversubscribed school with solid academic results and a unique focus on the arts through its annual Eisteddfod.

 Applications for Year 7 entry are made through the Birmingham City Council admissions website.
-The deadline is 31 October for entry the following September.
+For entry in September 2027, the application deadline is 31 October 2026.
 You do not apply directly to the school for Year 7 places.

 The Eisteddfod is an annual arts festival where the four school Houses compete in drama, dance, and music.
 It is entirely student-led and a major part of the school's identity.

 Yes.
 Fairfax has a large Sixth Form offering a wide range of A-level subjects.
 Entry is based on GCSE results.
-In 2024, 62% of Sixth Form leavers progressed to university.
+In the 2025 A-level dataset, 50% of grades were A*-B and 20% were A*-A.

 Get in touch with the school directly